nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 When a thread is created, it is assigned with a stack that is separate from the main thread's stack.
 Because each thread has an isolated stack, stack allocations do not require synchronization.
 If a new thread is created using the [`pthread_create`](https://man7.org/linux/man-pages/man3/pthread_create.3.html) system call, the kernel by default automatically selects a suitable memory region for the stack.
-Alternatively, we can manually specify the starting address of the stack by [`pthread_attr_setstack`](https://man7.org/linux/man-pages/man3/pthread_attr_setstack.3.html) system call.
+Alternatively, we can manually specify the starting address of the stack using the [`pthread_attr_setstack`](https://man7.org/linux/man-pages/man3/pthread_attr_setstack.3.html) system call.
 This behavior also applies to threads created using the [`clone`](https://man7.org/linux/man-pages/man2/clone.2.html) system call.

-The size of stack is fixed at the time of thread creation, and it cannot be dynamically resized.
+The size of the stack is fixed at the time of thread creation, and it cannot be dynamically resized.
-The default size of stack is determined by the `RLIMIT_STACK` resource limit.
+The default size of the stack is determined by the `RLIMIT_STACK` resource limit.
-Default value of `RLIMIT_STACK` is typically 2 MB on most architectures, or 4 MB on POWER and Sparc-64.
+The default value of `RLIMIT_STACK` is typically 2 MB on most architectures, or 4 MB on POWER and Sparc-64.
-While `RLIMIT_STACK` is global, if we want to set stack size for a specific thread, we can use [`pthread_attr_setstacksize`](https://man7.org/linux/man-pages/man3/pthread_attr_setstacksize.3.html) to allow for larger stack if that thread allocates large automatic variables or make nested function calls great depth (perhaps because of recursion).
+While `RLIMIT_STACK` is global, if we want to set the stack size for a specific thread, we can use [`pthread_attr_setstacksize`](https://man7.org/linux/man-pages/man3/pthread_attr_setstacksize.3.html) to allow for a larger stack if that thread allocates large automatic variables or makes nested function calls of great depth (perhaps because of recursion).

 In order to keep track of the top of the stack, the CPU uses a special register called the *stack pointer*.
 Depending on the architecture, it may be called `RSP` on x86-64, `ESP` on x86, or `SP` on ARM.
 Before a thread starts executing, the stack pointer is initialized to point to the top of the stack.
-As stack is pre-allocated in thread creation, allocating a variable on the stack is simply moving the stack pointer down, which is a very fast operation.
+As the stack is pre-allocated in thread creation, allocating a variable on the stack is simply moving the stack pointer down, which is a very fast operation.
 Loading a variable from the stack is also fast, as it only requires reading the value at the address pointed to by the stack pointer.

 There is also another special register called the *base pointer* (or *frame pointer*), which points to the start of the current stack frame.